carelvwyk/bitgo-docs/index.html.md

 BitGo wallets currently are hard-coded with their root at **m/0/0** across all 3 keychains (however, older legacy wallets may use different key paths).
-Below the root, the wallet supports two chains of addresses, 0 and 1.
+Below the root, the wallet supports four chains of addresses, 0 and 1, as well as 10 and 11.
 The **0-chain** is for external receiving addresses, while the **1-chain** is for internal (change) addresses.
+The **10-chain** is for external SegWit receiving addresses, while the **11-chain** is for internal SegWit (change) addresses.

 The first receiving address of a wallet is at the BIP32 path **m/0/0/0/0**, which is also the ID used to refer to a wallet in BitGo's system.
 The first change address of a wallet is at **m/0/0/1/0**.
+Correspondingly, the first SegWit receiving address of a wallet is at **m/0/0/10/0**, and the first SegWit change address of a wallet is at **m/0/0/11/0**.
 </aside>

 ### HTTP Request